danielchen05/spotsweeper_py/README.rst

 Features
 --------
 - Detect local outliers using robust z-score
-- (to be added) Plotting functions of local outliers
+- Plot and highlight local outliers in a spatial context

 Installation
 ------------